About Sarah B. Ottow

 20K+

 “Sarah is a true champion for change; a champion for ALL learners.
-With her guidance, we’ve learned how to coach teachers in becoming educators who reflect on their own practice and adapt lessons to ensure they are culturally and linguistically relevant. ”
+With her guidance, we’ve learned how to reflect on our own practice and adapt our approach to ensure our work is culturally and linguistically relevant.”

 40+